Los Infernales

 Los Infernales (Spanish for "the Infernals") is a Mexican professional wrestling group, called a stable.
 The stable was created in 1984 and consisted of El Satánico, MS-1 and Espectro Jr. A later version where Pirata Morgan replaced Espectro Jr. is considered the "classic" Infernales team that helped popularize the "Trios" team concept in lucha libre.
 MS-1, Satánico and Pirata Morgan were both the first Mexican National Trios Champions and the first CMLL World Trios Champions.

 A later version of Los Infernales, Los Nuevo Infernales became the stable known as Los Guerreros del Infierno after they turned on Satánico and formed a rival stable.
-The current version of Los Infernales consists of Satánico, Euforia, Mephisto and Hechicero.
+The current version of Los Infernales consists of Euforia, Mephisto and Averno.

 History

 In the early 1980s the trios concept became very popular in Mexico, spearheaded by the trio called Los Misioneros de Muerte ("The Missionaries of Death") who worked for rival promotion Universal Wrestling Association (UWA).
 EMLL decided to create a trio of rudos (villains in lucha libre) to capitalize on the popularity of the trios phenomenon.
 MS-1, El Satánico and Espectro Jr. were chosen to form Los Infernales ("The Infernals").
 Due to various injuries Espectro Jr. was forced to retire from wrestling all together, leaving Los Infernales one man short.
-Satánico and MS-1 were briefly paired up with a wrestler called Belcebu ("Beelzebub") but the trio just did not work well together.
+Satánico and MS-1 were briefly paired up with a wrestler called Belcebu ("Beelzebub") but the trio just did not work well together (allegedly only lasting for 2 matches).